 The best brains come from lambs and sheep.
 Ox brain is firmer and along with calf’s brains, is cheaper to buy, so these two are often used as a filling for pies.
-It looks pretty vile in a butcher’s window – a handful of what look like large veins, gelatinous and grey with red veins that have to be removed before cooking.
+It looks pretty vile in a butcher’s window – a handful of what looks like large veins, gelatinous and grey with red veins that have to be removed before cooking.

 Usually, they are lightly dusted with salt and pepper and flour and fried before adding sautéed garlic, parsley, and lemon.
 It’s called Sautéed Cervaux (fried brains) on French menus.

 Cuisses de Grenouilles

 The traditional dish of frogs legs is dying out in France but you'll see it in old-fashioned bistros all over the country.
 Frogs are now a protected species in France, so they come from Asia where they are also considered proper food.
-What is rather ironic, given the typical British reaction to them, is that new archeological evidence discovered in Wiltshire shows a frog cooked here in Britain more than 10,000 years ago.
+What is rather ironic, given the typical British reaction to them, is that new archeological evidence discovered in Wiltshire shows a frog cooked in Britain more than 10,000 years ago.
 The first reference in France is in a cookbook of the 18th century.

 They taste rather like chicken and are usually seasoned, sprinkled with flour and sautéed.